Grievance studies affair: Criticism

-Ten professors at Portland State University signed an open letter saying the hoax was not comparable to the Sokal affair, the latter taking place during "a time of debate and exploration in the field of philosophy and science", and that the trio were only exploiting "credulous journalists interested mainly in spectacle" to conduct academic fraud.
+Ten Portland State University professors signed an open letter saying the hoax was not comparable to the Sokal affair, the latter taking place during "a time of debate and exploration in the field of philosophy and science", and that the trio were only exploiting "credulous journalists interested mainly in spectacle" to conduct academic fraud.
 They compared the trio's style to "Trumpist politics" and wrote that "[d]esperate reasoning, basic spite and a perverse interest in public humiliation seem to have overridden any actual scholarly goals."
 The authors asked to remain anonymous, alleging Boghossian had targeted academics at other institutions and that they would likely receive "threats of death and assault from online trolls".

-Tim Smith-Laing reviewed Cynical Theories in The Daily Telegraph, a conservative newspaper.
-Referring to the "rape culture in dog parks" paper, Smith-Laing stated that "science writer Tom Chivers, among others, noted, it is invidious to claim that there is a particular problem with humanities and social sciences journals in the midst of the ongoing replication crisis in scientific journals.
-Indeed, it is impossible to do so at all if your experiment does not compare the two.
-More simply, and more fatally, it is not quite logical to assert that your hoax shows a widespread disregard for empirical proof when the papers published contained quantities of carefully fabricated empirical proof."
+An n+1 article alleged "blatant manipulation of its own 'data,' the lack of meaningful controls".

+In UnHerd, Chivers stated that while the so-called "grievance studies" fields "probably" contain more "bullshit [...] than most scientific fields", the hoax drew attention away from scholarly shoddiness across the entirety of academia, including the "whole of science, especially psychology and medicine".
+He highlighted that several weeks prior to the hoax's public revelation, professor of food behaviour Brian Wansink had resigned from his position at Cornell University following exposure of instances of scientific misconduct on his part.

-In an article in the journal Science, Technology, and Human Values, Mikko Lagerspetz analyzed the project's experimental design and its possible results, based on the peer reviews and editorial decisions available through the project's website.
-He sums up as follows:
+Mikko Lagerspetz analyzed the project's experimental design and its possible results, based on the peer reviews and editorial decisions available through the project's website.
+He sums it up on the journal Science, Technology, and Human Values:

-He concludes that the experiment was flawed both experimentally and ethically, and failed to provide the evidence it sought.
+Lagerspetz concludes that the experiment was flawed both experimentally and ethically, and failed to provide the evidence it sought.
 It is unclear, on what grounds the project group decided what journals to target.
 One third (7) of the 21 final editorial decisions the authors received were positive, two thirds of the decisions were negative.
-In the absence of a control group, it is impossible to tell whether this ratio could have been lower or higher within some other disciplines.
+In the absence of a control group, it is impossible to tell whether this proportion would have been lower or higher within other disciplines.